iMissile/Self.Writing/Notes/DataScience_notes.md

 - [The latest version of echarts4r comes with “boxes,” these are similar to flexdashboard valuebox](https://echarts4r.john-coene.com/articles/boxes.html).
 They work very much like any other echarts4r charts within shiny.
 - [Handle class imbalance in #TidyTuesday climbing expedition data with tidymodels](https://juliasilge.com/blog/himalayan-climbing/)
 - [Impute missing data and handle class imbalance](https://youtu.be/9f6t5vaNyEM)
-- [flow](https://moodymudskipper.github.io/flow/index.html).
-Visualize as flow diagrams the logic of functions, expressions or scripts and ease debugging.
 - Slides. [xaringanExtra.
 Extra Special xaringan Presentations](https://pkg.garrickadenbuie.com/xaringanExtra/#/).
 A playground of extensions for xaringan
 - [What distinguishes dplyr::pull from purrr::pluck and magrittr::extract2?](https://stackoverflow.com/questions/54113879/what-distinguishes-dplyrpull-from-purrrpluck-and-magrittrextract2)